Cyntoia Brown is released from Tennessee women’s prison

 NASHVILLE, Tenn.
-(AP) — Cyntoia Brown, championed by celebrities as a symbol of unfair sentencing, was released early Wednesday from the Tennessee Prison for Women, where she had been serving a life sentence for killing a man when she was a 16-year-old prostitute.
+(AP) — Cyntoia Brown, championed by celebrities as a symbol of unfair sentencing, was released early Wednesday from the Tennessee Prison for Women, where she had been serving a life sentence for killing a man who had picked her up for sex at 16.

-Kim Kardashian West, Rihanna, Snoop Dogg and Lebron James had lobbied for Brown’s release.
+Kim Kardashian West, Rihanna, Snoop Dogg and LeBron James had lobbied for Brown’s release, calling her a sex trafficking victim.
 She was granted clemency in January by outgoing Gov. Bill Haslam.

-Now 31, Brown will remain on parole for 10 years, on the condition she does not violate any state or federal laws, holds a job and participates in regular counseling sessions, Haslam’s commutation says.
+Now 31, Brown will remain on parole for 10 years, on condition that she does not violate any state or federal laws, holds a job and participates in regular counseling sessions, Haslam’s commutation says.

 Brown released a statement Monday saying she wants to help other women and girls suffering sexual abuse and exploitation.